 5. Go with the most interesting version

-When researching an event, you’ll usually find a number of different accounts, none in perfect agreement with the others.
+When researching an event, you’ll usually find a number of different accounts, especially when using primary sources, none in perfect agreement with the others.
 When this happens, do what the History Channel does—go with the most entertaining version of events.

 6. Keep a “bible”